How to be a Coordinator

 If someone doesn’t pick up their order and you cannot reach them, contact us and we will try ourselves or give you the meat.
 This has only happened a few times in the past several years so it is not something you need to be unduly worried about.

 You are moving out of the area.
-Just let me know, we will work something out.
+Just let Steve know, we will work something out.
 If you have an idea of who would be a good coordinator in your place let me know, if not, no worries.

 To request to be a Coordinator click the button below.